-Faculty of Economics and Business Universitas Gadjah Mada (FEB UGM) and Udayana University are hosting the 4th Biennial Emerging Scholars Colloquium and Conference on Accounting and Accountability in Emerging Economies (AAEE) international conference that will take place on June 25-27, 2025 in Bali.
+Faculty of Economics and Business Universitas Gadjah Mada (FEB UGM) and Udayana University are proud to announce that they will be hosting the 4th Biennial Emerging Scholars Colloquium and Conference on Accounting and Accountability in Emerging Economies (AAEE) international conference.
+This prestigious event is scheduled to take place on June 25-27, 2025, in Bali.
 The event will raise strategic accountability and sustainable development issues in developing countries.

-This prestigious conference is organized in collaboration with the Centre of Accountability and Global Development, University of Essex, UK.
-This forum was held in Indonesia for the first time, presenting hundreds of academics, researchers, policymakers, and professionals from various countries.
+This conference is organized in collaboration with the Centre of Accountability and Global Development, University of Essex, UK.
+Hundreds of academics, researchers, policymakers, and professionals from around the world will attend this forum, which is being held in Indonesia for the first time.

-Prof. Shahzad Uddin, Chair of the AAEE Conference Committee from the University of Essex, explained that AAEE 2025 carries the theme “Sustainable Development and Accountability in Emerging Economies,” which emphasizes the importance of accounting transparency not only in financial matters but also in supporting sustainable development goals and driving social transformation in developing countries.
-The committee has selected 107 papers to be presented at this conference.
-This year’s submission reached a record high, with 200 papers submitted since the conference began in 2018.
+Professor Shahzad Uddin, Chair of the AAEE Conference Committee from the University of Essex, explained that the AAEE 2025 theme is “Sustainable Development and Accountability in Emerging Economies,” which emphasises the importance of transparency in accounting, not only in financial matters but also in supporting sustainable development goals and driving social transformation in developing countries.
+The committee has selected 107 papers for presentation at this conference.
+The number of submissions for this year has reached an all-time high, with 200 papers submitted since the conference began in 2018.

-AAEE, he continued, has developed into an important global platform for scholars and practitioners from developing countries to voice their perspectives and challenge dominant narratives often rooted in Anglo-American or Western European contexts.
+AAEE, he continued, has been transformed into a significant global platform for academics and practitioners from developing countries to express their viewpoints and challenge prevailing narratives that are often rooted in Anglo-American or Western European contexts.

-This year, AAEE will present three keynote speakers, namely Prof. Dr. Anggito Abimanyu (Economist and Deputy Minister of Finance of Indonesia), Prof. Christopher Napier (Accounting expert from Royal Holloway, University of London), and Prof. Susela Devi (Researcher in the field of sustainable accounting and governance).
+AAEE is pleased to announce that this year’s conference will feature three keynote speakers: Professor Dr. Anggito Abimanyu (Economist and Deputy Minister of Finance of Indonesia), Professor Christopher Napier (Accounting expert from Royal Holloway, University of London), and Professor Susela Devi (Researcher in the field of sustainable accounting and governance).

-Emerald Publishing and the Journal of Accounting in Emerging Economies (JAEE), which now holds a Q1 ranking in Scopus, fully support the conference.
-As in previous conferences, the organizers plan to publish several selected papers in a special edition of this journal.
+Emerald Publishing and the Journal of Accounting in Emerging Economies (JAEE), which currently holds the Q1 ranking in Scopus, fully support the prestigious conference.
+Similar to previous conferences, the organisers intend to publish a selection of papers in a special edition of this journal.

 Report by: Kurnia Ekaptiningrum